xiaobao520123/EnterpriseNavigator-Server/README.md

 ### Install requirements

-- Make sure you already have a system with Nvidia graphics that support CUDA.
+- Make sure you already have a machine with Nvidia graphics that support CUDA.
 - [Anaconda](https://www.anaconda.com/) is highly recommended.

 ```